azurelyte/azurelyte.github.io/_posts/2025-10-17-voxmachinae.markdown

 It was my responsibility to find a way to super compress the textures and index them such that the textures could be efficiently streamed into memory.
 We did this in a few ways.

 - Identify the desired texture format in memory.
-In our case, this was typically <a href="https://learn.microsoft.com/en-us/windows/win32/direct3d11/bc7-format">BC7</a> or <a href="https://wikis.khronos.org/opengl/ASTC_Texture_Compression">ASTC4x4</a>.</li>
+In our case, this was typically <a href="https://learn.microsoft.com/en-us/windows/win32/direct3d11/bc7-format">BC7</a> or <a href="https://wikis.khronos.org/opengl/ASTC_Texture_Compression">ASTC4x4</a>.
 - Find a way to super-compress these formats.
 Standard Unity projects will use their own <a href="https://unity.com/blog/engine-platform/crunch-compression-of-etc-textures">crunch compression</a>.
 This was insufficient for us as the files would not be bundled into an obb and, at the time, Unity did not provide a solution to this.
-Instead, we used the <a href="https://github.com/BinomialLLC/basis_universal">basis universal</a> format, which I would highly recommend looking at if you need to bring your game size down.</li>
+Instead, we used the <a href="https://github.com/BinomialLLC/basis_universal">basis universal</a> format, which I would highly recommend looking at if you need to bring your game size down.
-- Added a lookup hash table in the header of the extension file to enable fast O(n) lookups of textures.</li>
+- Added a lookup hash table in the header of the extension file to enable fast O(n) lookups of textures.

 I then created a custom orchestrator to push textures and models through a complex pipeline that would output these textures to a repository for each target platform.